Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Einstein-Hilbert Action and the Ricci Flow of the Space Metric

 ~ In principle, the above three approximations would provide a sufficient set of assumptions to work out the original formulation of general relativity via the Einstein-Hilbert action.
 Actually, in a local coordinate system on the space-time continuum $\mathcal M$, say $(t,x^i)$, we would obtain the following formula for the Jacobian term (\ref {a-13}):

-Hence, the Wiener stochastic process of fractals on Riemannian manifold $M$ along with the Ricci flow automatically involves the Einstein-Hilbert action of general relativity within the approximations \textbf{I}, \textbf{II}, and \textbf{III}.
-In fact, the emergence of general relativity is merely due to the evolution of the cosmos geometry, hence having nothing to do with possible background interactions of the included matter fields.
+Hence, the Wiener stochastic process of quantum states on the Riemannian manifold $M$ along with the Hamilton-Perelman Ricci flow automatically involves the Einstein-Hilbert action of general relativity via the approximations \textbf{I}, \textbf{II}, and \textbf{III}.
+In fact, in the above formulations, the emergence of general relativity is merely due to the evolution of the cosmos geometry, hence having nothing to do with possible background interactions of the included matter fields.
 However, one should note that the analytic structure of the spatial metric $g_{ij}$ fulfills Einstein's field equation via the Euler-Lagrange equations.
-Actually, $\mathbf g_{\mu \nu}$ must obey the Ricci flow as an intrinsic property of the space-time geometry.
+In other words, although $\mathbf g_{\mu \nu}$ is affected by the energy-momentum tensor of the matter fields via the optimization of the total action, it must obey the Ricci flow as the imposed gauge fixing term that determines the intrinsic evolution of the space-time geometry.

-Following the machinery of the previous section, it can be easily seen that the rest parts of the Wiener fractal measure on the dynamical Riemannian manifold $(M,g)$ would be:
+Following the machinery of the previous section, it can be easily seen that the rest parts of the Wiener fractal measure on the dynamical Riemannian manifold $(M,g(t))$ would be

-wherein the strategy \textbf{A} is considered due.
-One should note that there is an essential difference between (\ref {13}) and (\ref {aa-1}); In the former, the space-time metric $\mathbf g$ is a static tensor, but for the latter it evolves via the Ricci flow.
-Moreover, in the latter the Feynman measure $\frak D \phi$ is given in terms of the Fourier expansion of the Laplacian operator $\Delta^{g(t_{i-1})}$ at the $i$-th time section, while in the former the Feynman measure is static.
-All in all, the Wiener fractal measure along with the Ricci flow and after the mentioned three approximations becomes:
+wherein the strategy \textbf{A} is considered accordingly.
+One should note that there is an essential difference between Wiener measures (\ref {13}) and (\ref {aa-1}).
+In the former, the space-time metric $\mathbf g$ is a static tensor and produces no gravitational effect, but for the latter, it evolves via the Ricci flow and admits Einstein's field equation.
+Moreover, in the latter, the Feynman measure $\frak D \phi$ is given in terms of the Fourier expansion of the Laplacian operator $\Delta^{g(t_{i-1})}$ at the $i$-th time section, whereas in the former the Feynman measure is inherently static.
+All in all, the Wiener fractal measure along with the Ricci flow and after implementing the mentioned three approximations and the strategy \textbf{A} becomes